vporton/NacDB/README.md

 The current stage of development is an not enough tested MVP.

+It is usually recommended to use NacDB together with CanDB.

 ## Architecture: General

 NacDB is a no-SQL multicanister database.
 In each canister there are several sub-DBs.